Egoorbis/egoorbis.github.io/_posts/2026/2026-02-28_gh-management-iac.md

 }
 ```

 Once we commit these changes to the main branch, our GitHub Actions workflow (`vend-project.yml`) takes over.
-This workflow is the "heart" of the vending machine.
+This workflow is the "heart" of the project vending machine.

 ```YAML
 name: "Vend new Project"